salcedoe/MtMdocs/docs/reference/courseFunctions.md

 # MtM Toolbox

 The MtM toolbox is a collection of functions designed to simplify Plotting, Image Processing, Processing 3D Slicer segmentation volumes, working with Surface Meshes, and several other utility actions.
+These functions can be found in the `MtMresouces/toolbox` folder.

+!!! warning "The MtM toolbox folder must be added to search path for these functions to work"

+    Add the `MtMresouces/toolbox` folder to the MATLAB search path as described on the [setup page](../setup/matlabInstallation.md#add-toolboxes-to-the-matlab-search-path).

-!!! note "All MtM toolbox functions are prefaced with `mm`"
+!!! note "Most MtM toolbox functions are prefaced with `mm`"
+    You can get a quick summary of the available course functions in the MtMtoolbox by entering `help MtMtoolbox` in the command window.

 ## Plotting Functions